 These are easy to care for plants that like some additional water during dry spells.
 They will be adaptable to most soils, including wet ones.

 The best way to keep Arctic Fire colorful is to renewal prune them.
-Older stems will not exhibit the great color and those should be removed each spring to the ground to keep the plants vigorous and colorful.
 In fall, cut the oldest thickest stems right out at the ground level.
 You’ll leave the thinner, younger stems in place.
 These are the stems which exhibit the best winter display.

-Pruning can be done in fall as your source for cut material that you want to use for cut stems for your containers and urns for winter decoration.
+Pruning can be done in fall as your source for cut material.
+Use the cut stems for your containers and urns for winter decoration.
 You can also prune anytime during the winter or early spring before the new growth starts.
 It’s easier if you prune when the leaves are off, as you’ll be more able to see what you are doing.